Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Are you an expert?
 Apply to contribute here.

-- The brand utilizes its extensive experience in producing running footwear to make the Brooks Addiction Walker a functional and comfortable option for extensive walking sessions.
+The brand utilizes its extensive experience in producing running footwear to make the Brooks Addiction Walker a functional and comfortable option for long walks and all-day wear.
 It is made for both men and women who take walking shoes seriously.

 The bottom of the Brooks Addiction Walker is lined with the ASTM F489-96-certified slip-resistant compound.
 This material is also hard-wearing to endure walking on concrete pavements.